Botai culture: Archaeogenetics

 The Botai and the WSHG can be modeled as deriving ancestry primarily from an EHG-like and ANE-like source, with some gene flow from an AEA-like population.
 This model can be simplified into modeling the Botai and the WSHG to derive their ancestry from the combination of an EHG-like population and a population similar to the early Tarim mummies from Xinjiang (Tarim_EMBA1), who had the "fitting" combination of Ancient North Eurasian and Ancient East Asian components.
 The Botai, compared to the WSHG, however, needs a small additional AEA contribution.
 Different models estimated the overall Eastern Asian-related contributions for the Botai to be c.
 17.0±2.2% (12—30%), with the remainder being associated with EHG and ANE-like components.
 The admixture event was estimated to have taken place about 7,000 BC.

 Botai 14, dated to 3517–3108 cal BC, carried a derived allele at R1b1a1-M478, the lineage which currently occurs almost exclusively in non-Europeans and reaches the highest frequencies in Central Asia and Siberia, in particular in populations surrounding the Altai region.
 Botai 15, dated to 3343–3026 cal BC, belonged to the basal haplogroup N-M231.
 Regarding mitochondrial DNA, the Copper Age Botai sample BOT2016 belonged to the haplogroup Z1a, Botai 15 - to R1b1, and Botai 14 - to K1b2.

 Two more Botai individuals were tested in September 2015.
 One sample belonged to the mitochondrial DNA haplogroup K1b2 and the paternal Haplogroup O-M268 (with 97.1% probability).

+Decline and later population turnover

+The Botai culture disappeared during the transition to the Bronze Age and did not develop into a clearly identifiable successor culture.
+Genetic analyses show that Botai individuals were distinct from later western steppe populations, while Botai-related ancestry persisted in parts of northern and eastern Kazakhstan into the Early Bronze Age.
+During the Middle and Late Bronze Age, populations associated with the Sintashta and Andronovo complexes expanded eastward and introduced substantial western Eurasian steppe-related ancestry into Central and northern Asia.